tshepang/seaplane/seaplane-cli/tests/ui/seaplane-flight/delete.md

     -q, --quiet               Suppress output at a specific level and below -v, --verbose             Display more verbose output
     -V, --version             Print version information
-    -x, --exact               the given FLIGHT must be an exact match
+    -x, --exact               The given FLIGHT must be an exact match

 ```